 The construction required herein shall include appurtenant structures and building sewers to points of connection with the building drains 5 feet outside the building to which the sewer system is to be connected.
 Replace damaged material and redo unacceptable work at no additional cost to the Government.
 Backfilling shall be accomplished after inspection by the Contracting Officer.
 Before, during, and after installation, plastic pipe and fittings shall be protected from any environment that would result in damage or deterioration to the material.
 Keep a copy of the manufacturer's instructions available at the construction site at all times and shall follow these instructions unless directed otherwise by the Contracting Officer.
 Solvents, solvent compounds, lubricants, elastomeric gaskets, and any similar materials required to install the plastic pipe shall be stored in accordance with the manufacturer's recommendation and shall be discarded if the storage period exceeds the recommended shelf life.
 Solvents in use shall be discarded when the recommended pot life is exceeded.

+Government approval is required for submittals with a "G" designation; submittals not having a "G" designation are for information only.
 Submit the following in accordance with Section 01 33 00 SUBMITTAL PROCEDURES: